 Question: Have you planned out your content with keywords before?
 Will you start?
 And do you have any other tips for writing a great blog post?

-BONUS: As a bonus for you, I created a spread sheet with how I organize ALL of this and put it into action.
+BONUS: As a bonus for you, I created a spreadsheet with how I organize ALL of this and put it into action.
+I made a video going over the spreadsheet so you can see how easy this can be!

 You can get it by simply clicking the button below and putting in your name and email!